Focus Forward Group Coaching

 Teach students how to identify unhelpful/maladaptive thinking patterns and to replace them with helpful/adaptive thinking strategies

-Increase student awareness and use of campus support services (e.g., disability accommodations, counseling, student health)
+Increase student awareness and use of campus support services by addressing the internal obstacles that discourage access (e.g., disability accommodations, counseling, student health)

 Interact on a regular basis with a Peer Coach who has received ADHD Coaching and has learned, practiced, and mastered many of the adaptive academic, emotional, and behavioral CBT skills.